mujasoft/github_actions_dashboard/README.md

 # GitHub Actions Dashboard Tool

-Summarize the situation with your github actions!
+Summarize your CI workflow with real GitHub Actions data.

-This is a CLI tool that allows the user to fetch GitHub Actions workflow runs for any public or private repository, summarize them, and generate a helpful HTML dashboard.
+This CLI tool allows you to fetch GitHub Actions workflow runs from any public or private repository, compute metrics, and generate a polished, interactive HTML dashboard.

 The project consists of two primary components:

-1. **get_github_action_runs.py** which downloads workflow run data from the GitHub REST API and saves it as a JSON.
+1. **get_github_action_runs.py** which downloads workflow run data from the GitHub REST API and saves it to a JSON file.
 2. **summarize_results.py** which computes success/failure statistics and job durations, and renders a polished report using Semantic UI and Plotly.js.

----
+## Real Data, Not Mockups
+The included settings.toml pulls from actual, high-volume GitHub repositories like homebrew/brew and python/cpython.
+This tool processes authentic, production-grade CI data — no synthetic logs or dummy results.

 ## Features